 EXODUS was a piece that came out of an improvisational photoshoot with my friend, artist Kelly Grace, at her studio in April 2014.
 I rented as many vintage dresses as we could carry.
-It was one of those paintings that should have taken me about three weeks, but instead it took three months because I made the mistake of thinking I had to paint shadows on the wall for each butterfly.
-It made sense visually at the time, but half-way through painting all those butterfly shadows, I realized I'd made a huge error in judgement.
+It was one of those paintings that should have taken me about three weeks, but instead it took three months because I started to paint shadows behind each butterfly.
+It made sense visually at the time, but half-way through painting all those butterfly shadows, I realized it made the image much too busy.
 The whole thing ruined the soft glow of the spotlight on the wall behind her.
 I had already painted a fair number of butterfly shadows, so I had no choice but to repaint the wall behind her.
-I just about lost my mind.
-Blending a perfectly round soft hazy spotlight is challenging enough, but painting it AROUND a gazillion red butterflies was a bit of a nightmare.
+I almost gave up on this painting.
+Blending a perfectly round soft hazy spotlight is challenging enough, but painting it AROUND a gazillion red butterflies was a nightmare.
 Cadmium red has a way of eventually bleeding through anything that gets painted over it, so I had no choice but to paint around the butterflies, unless I wanted to start over.
-A few times I really thought this girl was going to just roll over onto the graveyard pile, but she stuck it out.
+This girl came so close to rolling over onto the graveyard pile, but she stuck it out.

 MIRROR (below) was from my 2011 series, Colossus.
-They paintings were based on the poetry of Sylvia Plath.
-This piece was inspired by a story Plath told about the hurricanes her family experienced when she lived with her grandmother on the coast of Maine.
-She talked about finding sharks washed up in the garden.
+These paintings were based on the poetry of Sylvia Plath.
+She told stories about the hurricanes her family experienced when she lived with her grandmother on the coast of Maine.
+She had memories of waking up to find sharks washed up in the garden.

 Here's another piece from my shoot with Kelly Grace.
-It was a simple concept with all the detail of the image going into the lace stitching of her dress, Which was a real vintage piece I rented for the shoot.
+It was a simple concept with all the detail of the image going into the lace stitching of the vintage dress we’d rented that day.